-While risk and crisis management both require assessment of potential threats, crisis management requires solutions after an event has occurred.
+While risk and crisis management requires an assessment of potential threats, crisis management requires solutions after an event.
 Crisis management is about having the skills and techniques required to identify, assess, understand, and cope with the situation as quickly and as effectively as possible.

 The role of PR in crisis management